matthewdias/kwm/kwmc/README.md

         Get state of the prefix-key
             kwmc query prefix

-        Get tilling mode to use for new spaces kwmc query space
+        Get tiling mode to use for new spaces kwmc query space tiling-mode

+        Get workspace_id of current space
+            kwmc query space

         Get active cycle-focus mode